 Michael has played an active role in the Project's association with Thomas Gobena, UNICEF Ambassador to Ethiopia.
 Thomas is producing an educational song in Ethiopia to encourage pregnant women to deliver in a health facility.
 Michael is the executive producer of this song.

-David Evans is our communications lead; he has been chronicling the project in various ways - including collaborating with Project Manager Janet Summerhayes on this website.
-He has also written news reports and produces the project's SMTTP graduation bulletin.
+David Evans served as our communications lead until his passing on January 18, 2018.
+He chronicle the project in various ways - including collaborating with former Project Manager Janet Summerhayes on this website.
+He also wrote news reports and produced the project's annual SMTTP graduation bulletin.

-David is the Edmonton Journal's former opinion pages editor.
-Since leaving the paper, he has continued to write and consult on a freelance basis.
-He has a B.A. in history from the University of Toronto and a Masters from the University of Sussex in the U.K. He says that fortunately for the project's students, his only role in teaching so far has been playing the role of a delivering mother in a Helping Babies Breathe course.
+David was the Edmonton Journal's former opinion pages editor.
+After leaving the paper, he continued to write and consult on a freelance basis.
+He earned his a B.A. in history from the University of Toronto and Masters from the University of Sussex in the U.K. He said that, fortunately, for the project's students, his only role in teaching had been playing the role of a delivering mother in a Helping Babies Breathe course.